digego/extempore/docs/index.rst

 The Extempore programming environment
 =====================================

-.. note:: This documentation is not yet ready for prime time, so
-          don't rely on it yet.
-See :doc:`about-this-documentation` for more info.

 Welcome to Extempore's documentation site.
 It's a work in progress---up till now things have been hosted on `Ben's blog`_ but this is an attempt to do things right, using Sphinx_.